Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 • Access to essential resources (water, clean energy, food)

-• Art history and Indigenous studies
+• Art history and indigenous studies

-Stewart Blusson Quantum Matter Institute (QMI)
+Blusson Quantum Matter Institute (QMI)

-The Morris and Helen Belkin Art Gallery
+Morris and Helen Belkin Art Gallery